 Other symptoms include dedicating more money to drugs than essential things.
 Some people also may steal or borrow money to acquire more of the addicting substances.

 Treating addiction requires the use of evidence-based treatments.
 These are proven methods of treating substance abuse disorders.
-Other long-term therapeutic treatments that involve behavior modification include cognitive-behavioral therapy and motivational incentives therapy.
+Other long-term treatments that involve behavior modification include cognitive-behavioral therapy and motivational incentives therapy.

 Often, mental health issues and addiction are concurrent.
-Professional psychiatrists can perform a dual diagnosis to determine if the patient is suffering from both mental health and addiction.
+Professional psychiatrists can perform a dual diagnosis to determine if the patient is suffering from mental health and addiction.
 Physicians structure treatment plans for a patient that reshapes how the patient thinks and reacts to substance abuse triggers.